zhaoxitao/Cloudflare-DNS-Updater-V2/README.md

 This barch was forked and modified form orginal script, fixed bugs to support the leatest Cloudflare API.

-Once the original author accepts to merged this branch, this page will be deleted.
+Once the original author accepts to merged my pull request, this page will be deleted.

 # Cloudflare DNS Updater